Cynthia0710/Python_Berkely_Pac_Man/README.md

 `python capture.py -r baselineTeam -b baselineTeam/myTeam -l RANDOM13`

 ## Requirement
-if there is an error " ImportError: No module named 'Tkinter' " and you're using python 3.9 on Mac you can simply install tkinter using brew: `brew install python-tk@3.9`
+if there is an error " ImportError: No module named 'Tkinter' " and you're using python 3.9 on Mac, you can simply install tkinter using brew: `brew install python-tk@3.9`